ropensci-archive/rgeospatialquality/README.md

 df2 <- add_flags(df)
 ```

-One easy way to directly get occurrences with the right format is to use the `occ_data` function in ROpenSci's `rgbif` package ([<https://github.com/ropensci/rgbif>](https://github.com/ropensci/rgbif)).
-This package comes with a vignette (`rgbif-synergy`) illustrating how to integrate these two packages to improve the workflow of biodiversity data analysis.
+One easy way to directly get occurrences with the right format is to use the `occ_data` function in ROpenSci's `rgbif` package (<https://github.com/ropensci/rgbif>).
+There is a vignette (`rgbif-synergy`) illustrating how to integrate the two packages to improve the workflow of biodiversity data analysis.

 Meta
 ----